PathologyDataScience/HistomicsML2/docs/data-import.rst

    root@cf2213792571:/# db/import_boundary_slideinformation.sh path-to-slideinformation-file path-to-boundary-directory
    root@cf2213792571:/db# exit

-2. Add PCA model to base folder (optional - for inference only)
+2. Add PCA model to base folder (for inference only)
 ====================================================================

-If you applying an existing classifier to this dataset to perform inference, you will need to copy the corresponding PCA .pkl file from this classifier to your base folder.
+If performing inference you will need to copy the .pkl file for the PCA transform into your base folder.

 .. code-block:: bash

-  $ docker cp 4e73571843f3:/src/gitrepo/scripts/brca_pca_model_sample.pkl ./
+  $ cp /source/existing_pca.pkl /myproject/

+This folder /myproject is mounted on the docker container and so the .pkl file will be available to the container during import.

 3. Import dataset using the web interface